kotlin-orm/ktorm/hexo-docs/source/en/dialects-and-native-sql.md

 Now let's take MySQL's `on duplicate key update` feature as an example, learning how to enable dialects in Ktorm.

-This feature can determine if there is a conflict while records are being inserted into databases, and automatically performs udpates if any conflict exists, which is not supported by standard SQL.
+This feature can determine if there is a conflict while records are being inserted into databases, and automatically performs updates if any conflict exists, which is not supported by standard SQL.
 To use this feature, we need to add the dependency of ktorm-support-mysql to our projects.
 If we are using Maven:

 ```
 <dependency>